How Smarter Returns Boost E-Commerce Conversions

 No customs fees

-Good news: in most cases, returns don't generate customs charges ,especially, if the original customs declaration was properly handled.
+Good news: in most cases, returns don't generate customs charges, especially if the original customs declaration was properly handled.

 Cost based on actual weight